Amplifying Voices and Developing Skills to Succeed

 Theory of Change

-Today, NAUDL works with 22 partner leagues in 22 cities (the Urban Debate Network) to establish, partner and support debate programs in city school districts across the country.
-Together, our league partners have a combined reach of 7,000+ students annually (10,000 pre-pandemic), bringing the “power of debate” to a new generation of youth.
+Today, NAUDL works with 20 partner leagues in 20 cities (the Urban Debate Network) to establish, partner and support debate programs in city school districts across the country.
+Together, our league partners have a combined reach of 10,000 students annually, bringing the “power of debate” to a new generation of youth.

 Research shows that, as compared to direct peers: